-Ton – A refrigeration ton is also referred to as 12,000 BTU’s.
-Typical residential homes have air conditioners that are 2-5 tons or more depending on size of home.
+Ton – A refrigeration ton is also referred to as 12,000 BTU’s/Hr, or 200 BTU/min.
+The amount of heat required to melta ton of ice at 32 degrees F. Typical residential homes have air conditioners that are 2-5 tons or more depending on size of home.

 Transformer – a device that reduces the amount of voltage.
 E.G. 240 volts to 24 volts.

 TXV – Thermo Expansion Device, Metering Device, TEV, meters the refrigerant from high pressure to low pressure, controlling the amount of refrigerant that goes into the evaporator coil.

 Vaporization – The state of liquid changing into gas.

 Variable Speed – Type of motor that adjusts speed as needed, these types of motors usually have programmed control modules.